 If we plot the signal, the three noise components and their total in units of photoelectrons this is the graph that results when using average values for the parameters above from a Nikon D610 at base ISO:

-The horizontal axis is interchangeable with the number of arriving photons which are directly related to the output signal s by EQE per equation (1).
+The horizontal axis is interchangeable with the number of arriving photons which are directly related to the output signal by per equation (1).
 Note that the Total Noise curve (solid black line) has three very distinct areas, depending on the relative values of the three components of noise: at very low signals it is mainly made up of shot and read noise; at 5 or 6 stops below saturation it is mainly shot noise; and approaching saturation it is mainly shot noise and PRNU.
-If we define total SNR as the ratio of mean signal s to total noise \sigma_{total}
+If we define total SNR as the ratio of mean signal to total noise

 and plot the two variables on a log-log plot this is what they look like